-Absence is the cause of many of the failures in school.
-It is also information most often requested by prospective employers when they call to ask for information regarding former pupils.
-Unless your health forbids or unless some serious emergency arises at home, you should be in school.
-The responsibility for making up work lies entirely with you, the student.
+Absence is the cause of many students failing in school.
+It is also information most often requested by prospective employers when they call to ask for information regarding students and former students.
+Unless your health prevents or unless some serious emergency arises at home, you should be in school.
+The responsibility for making up work lies entirely with the student.
 See your teachers to ascertain what it is you are to make up.
 You must get the work done and handed in within the time limit set by your teachers.
 We realize how significantly absence can affect a student's performance.

 Therefore, we have developed the following policy to benefit the educational development of each child.